What to Do If Your HOA Is Not Enforcing Rules?

 Your HOA has governing documents that include rules, restrictions, and covenants about how you are allowed and not allowed to use your property.
 The HOA rules may cover whether you can paint your driveway, what type of landscaping you can include at your property, what approvals you need before you can add on to your condo or home, and whether you can rent your house to someone else.

-If you violate the HOA rules, you may be fined or forced to comply.
+Violating HOA rules may cause you to receive a fine and notice for compliance.
 If you have found yourself on the receiving end of punishment or fines from your HOA, you should understand what your rights are.
 Depending on your homeowners association, there are different procedures for enforcing rules, restrictions, and covenants:

 Both methods are accepted as long as they are used uniformly and conform to established procedures.
 HOA organizations must enforce community rules fairly and consistently.
-There needs to be a rational relationship between the rule or decision to the safety of the community and the enjoyment of a common interest.
+This means all HOA rules should be in the best interests of the community members and their safety.

 Under the law, if your HOA is not consistent in its enforcement of a rule, it may have waived its right to enforce this rule in the future.
-Can you sue if you believe you have been unfairly punished because your HOA was not enforcing rules equally?
-In this case, you may be able to pursue legal action for an homeowners association (HOA) dispute or a condo law dispute with the help of the lawyers at Calabrese Law Associates.
+Do you believe you were unfairly punished because your HOA is not enforcing rules on other homeowners in the community?
+In this case, you may be able to pursue legal action for an HOA dispute or a condo law dispute with the help of the lawyers at Calabrese Law Associates.
 Contact our lawyers today for help with your condominium law dispute.

 Before you can determine what the best course of action is, you should understand the obligations of the HOA.
 Review your governing documents and other rules and regulations.
 Typically, the obligations of an HOA include the following:

-- The HOA must perform duties fairly and reasonably.
+• The HOA must perform duties in a reasonable and fair manner.

-- The HOA board members must follow the rules and regulations of the homeowners association in the way they manage and operate the entity.
+• The HOA board members must follow the rules and regulations of the homeowners association regarding their management and operation of the entity.

 When you bought your property, you should have received a copy of the governing documents.
 If you did not get a copy of these governing documents, you can request them from the HOA or the county’s real estate records.